Shivam584/pic_rollercoaster/README.md

 # pic_rollercoaster
-this is pics in a roll . link(git remote add origin https://github.com/Shivam584/pic_rollercoaster.git)
+this is pics in a roll . link(https://shivam584.github.io/pic_rollercoaster/)